MariaPetrovskaya/Natural-Language-Processing/Text complexity levels/readme.md

 #### Main tools
 - Jupiter notebook, Python and Markdown
-- Markdown notes on Russian
 ####  Machine Learning tools
-- ML models GridSearchCV, LogisticRegression,RandomForestClassifier, DecisionTreeClassifier, LGBMClassifier
+- ML models GridSearchCV, CatBoost, MultinomialNB, SGDClassifier
-- Transformers: BertTokenizer ("unitary/toxic-bert"), AutoModel, AutoTokenizer
-- For other text extraction: TfidfVectorizer, WordNetLemmatizer
+- For text extraction: CountVectorizer, TfidfVectorizer
-- ML metrics accuracy_score, f1_score
+- ML metrics f1_weighed
 #### Conclusions
 - The project is completed
-- Different Count-Based Embedding and Transformers Methods for features extraction were compared
+- For searching best hyperparameters used machine learning algorithm with pipeline, GridSearchCV.
-- Machine learning models were trained and compared, the model with the best metric was selected
+- Machine learning models were trained and compared, the best model was selected
 - The selected Machine learning model was tested on a test dataset
-- Required metric was reached